krauseannelize/nb-sql-ms-exercises/README.md

 ## About This Repo

 This is my personal SQL learning journal from the Masterschool Data Analytics program.
 It includes hands-on exercises, challenges, and practice notebooks organized by sprint.
-Each notebook reflects a different stage in my learning journey—from basic queries to advanced data manipulation.
+Each notebook reflects a different stage in my learning journey from basic queries to advanced data manipulation.

 ## Basic & Intermediate SQL